Restorative Justice Mastery Training

 Presented by the Youth Restoration Project and the Sargent Center

-To keep classes small, we are only offering the Restorative Justice Mastery Training this Fall.
-This program consists of an Initial Tools Overview on November 4th, plus 4 classes.
-All training sessions are held on-line from 2 – 5pm, including a half-hour break.
+To keep classes small, we are only offering the Restorative Justice Mastery Training this January.
+This program consists of an Initial Tools Overview on January 28th, plus 4 classes.
+All training sessions are held on-line from 12 noon – 2:30 pm.

 If you need financial assistance to attend, we do have limited scholarship funding available – please email info@YRPofRI.org to explain your situation.
 If you can pay more, you’ll be helping us fund scholarships for those who need them.